-This was and still is to this day, one of the most inspirational and eye opening books I’ve ever read as a blogger and solopreneur.
+This was and still is to this day, one of the most insightful and eye-opening books I’ve ever read.

-The bullsh*t concept of multi-tasking
+The bullsh*t concept of multitasking

 “Multitasking is merely the opportunity to screw up more than one thing at a time”